 Each photograph is more than what the eye sees on a glossy piece of square paper.
 Each photograph becomes a story to share with our children, our grandchildren and our great grandchildren.
 Photographs transport us to our childhood, our teen years, our early adult years.
 Memories flood our thoughts and remind us of hard times, fun times, and how much our parents and grandparents loved us.
 They help us smell the perfume our mother wore or the yeast bread baking that only happened when someone died.

 Years ago, I conducted workshops for elderly people who wanted to write their autobiographies, but didn’t know where to begin.
 When they registered for the workshops, each attendee agreed to rummage through their boxes of dusty photographs and choose 10 that depicted special events or people from when they were younger.
 Each participant also brought a trusted helper.
-Volunteers shared the behind-the-scenes run-down of the moments in time for one of their images.
-The next task required the trusted helper to act as a scribe ─ to physically write the captions for each of the images as dictated by the workshop attendee.
+Volunteer participants shared the behind-the-scenes run-down of the moments in time for one of their images.
+The next task required the trusted helper to act as a scribe ─ to physically write the stories for each of the images as dictated by the workshop attendee.
 The job of the workshop attendee was to remember, not to feel encumbered with the mechanics of writing.